kneczaj/git-utils/CODE-STYLE.md

 3. Mocks are imported to test file with `import * as MOCKS from './mocks.ts`.
 4. Do not use `vi.clearAllMocks();` as it is set to auto clear.
 5. Do not use "mock" as part of the mock name.
+6. Skip optional properties in base mocks.
+7. When optional properties are needed at mocks use spread operator with base mock to create additional mocks with additional properties.

 ## Code formatting
 1. All conditional statements should be wrapped in brackets.